napassornl/Draw-Shapes/README.md

 # Draw-Shapes
 This is only the executable file.
-I cannot share any of the source code as this is a class assignment and I have to abide by the class policy and not engage in plagiarism.
+I cannot share any of the source code as this is an adaptation of a class assignment and I have to abide by the class policy and not engage in plagiarism.

 Note: The program was created as a Windows Form Application using C#.NET and so can only be used on a Windows OS.